Particular/docs.particular.net/samples/azure/custom-partitioning-asb/sample.md

 snippet: SomeEvent

 using a custom partitionining strategy registered at startup time.
-Events are published to the appropreate namespace(s) based on the registered strategy which decides that events should be published to multiple namespaces.
+Events are published to the appropriate namespace(s) based on the registered strategy which decides that events should be published to multiple namespaces.

-By default, the sample is configured to use data distribution strategy.
-Data distribution strategy publishes events to all registered namespaces.
+By default, the sample is configured to use the data distribution strategy.
+This strategy publishes events to all registered namespaces.

-Alternative strategy is Round-Robin with failover strategy.
+An alternate strategy is Round-Robin with failover.
 This strategy demonstrates how to achieve high availability and disaster recoverability.

 ## Subscriber